GeoMigrata/dotMigrata/USAGE.md

 ### Step 2: Generate Population

 Use `PersonCollection` to define how persons are generated.
-Notice how we reference the `FactorDefinition` objects directly, not strings.

 ```csharp
 var collection = new PersonCollection();